The-OpenROAD-Project/AutoCellGen/README.md

-# SNUcell
+# AutoCellGen

-SNUcell is a standard cell layout generator that encompasses netlist, transistor placement, routing, and GDS flow.
+AutoCellGen is a standard cell layout generator that encompasses netlist, transistor placement, routing, and GDS flow.
 As a standalone executable, it can be used to generate a standard cell library.